-LSU TRIES FOR ONE MORE WIN AS REGULAR SEASON COMES TO A CLOSE | Tiger Rag
+LSU tries for one more win with regular season coming to close | Tiger Rag

 The Gators are coming off a 77-67 win over Georgia in Athens on Tuesday.

 Florida defeated LSU in a January meeting in Baton Rouge, 67-58.
-Florida out scored the Tigers, 42-28 to come back from three down at the half to get the win.
-Florida shot 55 percent in the second half, while LSU was just 9-of-31 from the field in the final 20 minutes and 0-of-11 from the arc.
+Florida outscored the Tigers, 42-28 to come back from three down at the half to get the win.

-LSU knows that it will meet Georgia in the second game of the SEC Tournament on Wednesday night.
+LSU will meet Georgia in the second game of next week’s SEC Tournament on Wednesday night.

 Be the first to comment